-Measure your temperature first thing in the morning, enter it into the app and know when you need to use protection or abstain from sex to prevent a pregnancy.
+Measure your temperature first thing in the morning, enter it into the intelligent app and know when you need to use protection or abstain from sex to prevent a pregnancy.

 After measuring, you should check your fertility status for the day.
 This is shown in the app as a green or a red day.
 A green day means you are not fertile and can’t get pregnant, a red day means you are fertile and there is a risk of pregnancy.
 On red days you should either use a condom or abstain from having sex.
-You can also see a forecast of your fertility in the calendar view, this only gives predictions and you should always check your daily fertility status.
+You can also see a forecast of your fertility in the calendar view, this only gives a prediction and you should always check your daily fertility status.
 Natural Cycles does not protect against STIs.